-- 26. On March 5, 2020, the State of Maryland issued a State of Emergency as a result of the COVID-19 pandemic. - 27.
-On March 16, 2020, the State of Maryland issued an order recommending avoiding crowds in excess of 50 people.
-The order also closed restaurants, bars and gyms.
-On March 18, 2020 the order was updated to ban gatherings of over 10 people. - 28.
-On March 23, 2020, the State of Maryland issue an order closing all non-essential businesses. - 29.
-On March 30, 2020, the State of Maryland issues a stay at home order for the entire state. - 30.
-The above Orders largely remain in effect to this date. - 31.
-As a direct consequence of the stay at home orders for public safety issued by the State of Maryland, Plaintiff's medical practice has been unable to operate for emergency care.
-Accordingly, Plaintiff has been unable to treat patients for treatment which is not considered an emergency by the state. - 32.
-Further, on April 10, 2020, President Trump seemed to support insurance coverage for business loss like that suffered by Plaintiff.
+26. On March 4, 2020, the State of California declared a State of Emergency for the entire state of California as a result of COVID-19.

+27. On March 11, 2020, the State of California set restrictions on large gatherings.

+28. On March 16, 2020, the State of California prohibited all gatherings regardless of size.
+This order effectively shut down all non-essential businesses.

+29. On March 17, 2020, the State of California issued a stay-at-home order that all nonessential workers must stay at home as a result of COVID-19.
+This order has been extended indefinitely.

+30. As a direct consequence of the stay-at-home orders for public safety issued by the State of California Civil Authorities, Plaintiffs' pilates schools and related shop have been unable to operate.
+Accordingly, Plaintiffs have submitted a claim to their insurance carrier related to such losses.

+31. Further, on April 10, 2020 President Trump seemed to support insurance coverage for business loss like that suffered by the Plaintiffs.

 REPORTER: Mr. President may I ask you about credit and debt as well.
-Many American individuals, families, have had to tap their credit cards during this period.
+Many American individuals, families, have had to tap their credit cards during this period of time.
 And businesses have had to draw down their credit lines.
-Are you concerned Mr. President that that may hobble the U.S. economy, all that debt number one?
+Are you concerned Mr. President that that may hobble the U.S. economy, all of that debt number one?
 And number two, would you suggest to credit card companies to reduce their fees during this time?

 PRESIDENT TRUMP: Well it's something that we've already suggested, we're talking to them.
 Business interruption insurance, I'd like to see these insurance companies-you know you have people that have paid.
-When I was in private, I had business interruption.
+When I was in private I had business interruption.
 When my business was interrupted through a hurricane or whatever it may be, I'd have business where I had it, I didn't always have it, sometimes I had it, sometimes, I had a lot of different companies.
 But if I had it I'd expect to be paid.
 You have people.
 I speak mostly to the restaurateurs, where they have a restaurant, they've been paying for 25, 30, 35 years, business interruption.
 They've never needed it.
 All of a sudden they need it.
 And I'm very good at reading language.
 I did very well in these subjects, OK.
 And I don't see the word pandemic mentioned.
 Now in some cases it is, it's an exclusion.
 But in a lot of cases I don't see it.
 I don't see it referenced.
 And they don't want to pay up.
 I would like to see the insurance companies pay if they need to pay, if it's fair.
 And they know what's fair, and I know what's fair, I can tell you very quickly.
 But business interruption insurance, that's getting a lot money to a lot of people.
 And they've been paying for years, sometimes they just started paying, but you have people that have never asked for business interruption insurance, and they've been paying a lot of money for a lot of years for the privilege of having it, and then when they finally need it, the insurance company says 'we're not going to give it.'
 We can't let that happen.

-https://youtu.be/cMeG5C9TjU (last visited on April 17, 2020) (emphasis added).
+See https://youtu.be/cMeG5C9TjU (last visited on April 17, 2020) (emphasis added).